KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Exp_spec_calc.md

 ## Purpose

-This code it to calculate the ratio of the absorbance of the DOM at 254nm and 336nm the spec scan data from the treatments with and without CPOM and/or nutrients
+This code it to calculate the E2:E3, E4:E6, and S_R from the spec scan data from the treatments with and without CPOM and/or nutrients

-Analysis methods taken from:

-> Helms, J. R. A. Stubbins, J. D. Ritchie, E. C. Minor, D. J. Kieber, K. Mopper.
-2008.
-Absorption spectral slopes and slope ratios as indicators of molecular weight, source, and photobleaching of chromophoric dissolved organic matter.
-Limnology and Oceanography 53:955-969.

 ## Import data